 Overview: As the name suggests, exclusive proxies are the company’s best product.
 It comprises a pool of 8 million of residential proxies – IPs from the devices of real people.
 According to RSocks, they’re the cleanest and most performant addresses the provider offers.

 Purpose: Because of a higher price and limited traffic, you should use the exclusive proxies when RSocks’ regular residential proxies aren’t enough.
 For example, if you experience too many connection errors or can’t reliably access strict targets (like Google).

 Features: The exclusive proxies cover all countries and have pretty granular location filtering options: you can specify a country and ASN.
-Otherwise, they’re somewhat limited: there’s only one rotation setting and also restrictions on the number of parallel threads you can make (upgradable).
+RSocks allows generating up to 50,000 ports, which may be the most on the market, but also caps threads at 500 (upgradable).